dccircuit/IGME-235-Spring-2020/exercises/floatposition.md

 ## Do the following:
 **RULE ONE: Don't edit the HTML file!
 Only edit the linked CSS file (which starts empty)**
-1. Download the starter files from the myCourses Content area (Session 4-1)
+1. Download the starter files (tetris-start.zip) from the myCourses Content area (Week 4)

 1. Add a thin red line underneath all of the sub-headings.
     - use border-bottom property.